 Rollerblade Bladerunner Advantage Pro XT – Best Men’s Inline Skates for Beginners

-The Rollerblade BladeRunner Advantage Pro XT is our top pick for all you beginner skaters out there looking to do some basic recreational skating.
+The Rollerblade BladeRunner Advantage Pro XT is my top rollerblades for beginners pick for those of you looking to do some basic recreational skating.
 This is a great skate for novice skaters due to the fact that it’s a good pair of quality skates from a great manufacturer at a price everyone can afford.

 The Rollerblade Advantage has a stable boot with padded liner with extra padding to keep your feet comfortable.
 The soft boots also comes with a triple closure system of skate laces, velcro straps and buckle to keep your feet safe and secure.
 It also has heel brakes so you can stop easily.